 Articles are subject to peer review.
-They should be submitted for consideration by Mai 1st of the preceding year.
+They should be submitted for consideration by May 1st of the preceding year of publication.

-Manuscripts should be addressed to: Dr. Danielle Wieland-Leibundgut, Redaktion ANTIKE KUNST, c/o Universität Basel, Klassische Archäologie, Petersgraben 51, CH-4051 Basel.
-Inquiries can also be sent by e-mail to email@example.com.
+Manuscripts should be sent by e-mail or via a web transfer platform to: firstname.lastname@example.org, Dr. Danielle Wieland-Leibundgut, Redaktion Antike Kunst, c/o Universität Basel, Klassische Archäologie, Petersgraben 51, 4051 Basel, Switzerland.
+Inquiries can also be addressed to email@example.com.

 Deadlines for excavation reports: